jonhilgart22/go-trader/README.md

 1. Make any config changes and then `make upload_configs`
 2. Build and push the docker image `./build.sh`
-3. If you need to update any env vars, use the `scripts/set_ssm.sh` script with the name and value
+3. If you need to update any env vars, use the `scripts/set_ssm.sh` script with the name and value.
+This includes new FTX env vars for different accounts.
 4. Update the Docker Image for the lambda if you've build a new one
 - `aws lambda update-function-code --function-name go-trader-function --image-uri $(aws lambda get-function --function-name go-trader-function | jq -r '.Code.ImageUri')`
 5. Wait for the next Lambda run!